kastle-lab/curriculum-kg/schema/Competency Question & SPARQL Examples.md

 ## Question 2

-**Competency Question:** What are all the learning media available?
+**Competency Question:** What are all the available learning media?

 **SPARQL Query:**